CodeTheCity/aberdeen_guide/README.md

 * We used https://github.com/afast/map_print to build a script to convert the data to a PDF map using a rake script.
 * Use numbered icons for the map https://mapicons.mapsmarker.com/numbers-letters/numbers/
 * We call the script with bin/rake abdnguide:buildpdf

+## The map
+The completed map appears as 'map.pdf' in the files listed above.

 ## More options
 * Map icons http://osm-icons.org/wiki/Icons